molly-mg/covid-demographic-risk-group-project/README.md

 | died_dt_FALSE| Date of death
 | confirmed_case| Confirmed case of COVID-19
 | pos_sampledt_FALSE| Date of positive PCR test

+## Our project
+A report into a recent covid outbreak for the purposes of informing health policy.
+The data is in linelist format.
+We have chosen to focus on age as the key factor against other variables.

+## 'How to' guide
+Scripts for each final figure can be found in the 'figures' folder.
+The data visualisation folder contains experimental data visualisation.
+The final Rmarkdown file is contained within the project folder.
+Final Rmarkdown file can be knit to view the full report.

 ## Packages
 * usethis